elixirschool/elixirschool/en/lessons/ecto/basics.md

 ```

 This will generate the configuration required in `config/config.exs` to connect to a database including the adapter to use.
-This is the configuration file for our `Example` application
+This is the configuration file for our `Friends` application

 ```elixir
 config :friends, Friends.Repo,